Jō as a training weapon

 There are many questions in this world and human beings.
 Here is the only answer for all of them.
 Human brain imagines, so human beings cannot see the reality but imagine the world and themselves in order to act.
 If the imagination is good, they act in a good way.
 If the imagination is bad, they do bad things.
 If the imagination is wrong, they make mistakes.

 Science is also a system based on imagination and so it cannot understand the reality.
 Science can only understand a part of the reality which can be measured by machine.
 That is why science can create very good things and also very bad things.
-What can we do about ourselves and the world?
-The only way is to create more imaginations so that we have a possibility of having better imaginations.

 Actually, human beings unconsciously knew this and the way was called art.